chron/outpost18/README.md

 1. `netlify init` and login so you'll have access to the environment variables
 1. `netlify dev`
 1. Browse to http://localhost:8888

+## Seeding a new database

+(TODO: make an idempotent script to do this)

+1. Create a database called `outpost18`
+1. Create a collection called `games`

 ## Environment Variables